Visiting Zion National Park in March

 Zion Photography in March

-The best times to photograph the park are sunrise and sunset when the light isn’t as bright as midday.
+The best times for Zion National Park photography are sunrise and sunset.
+The colors are vibrant and the light creates a spectacular glow on the red rocks that cannot be missed.
 You won’t actually see the sun rising or setting due to the high stone walls in the park.
 You’ll be photographing the reflected glow onto the red rocks.

 Our favorite Zion National Park photo spots are: